Raising Goats for Beginners

 Of all the animals we have raised on our homestead, goats are by far my favorite.
 A big part of that reason is because of all the benefits having goats can bring to a running homestead.

 Before you bring your new goats home, there are things you will want to have set up and ready for their arrival.
-Having as much as you can setup and prepared for their arrival will give a smoother transition to your goats as they get to know their new home.
+Having as much as you can set up and prepared will give a smoother transition to your goats as they get to know their new home.

 What is the different between ventilation and drafts?